ram1117/petclinic-nestjs/README.md

 **Pet Clinic** is the backend NestJs application for a pet clinic management system.
 A user will be able to sign up, add pets to account, create appointments for treatments provided by the clinic.
 A scheduled event will run every Sunday to create appointment slots for each doctor

+## Live Demo

+A live version of the application is hosted [on Render](https://petclinic-nestjs.onrender.com/).
+The service is deployed in free tier and will not be instantly available.
+Please wait a few minutes for the application to start

 ## Getting Started

 ### Dependencies